wilfredinni/python-cheatsheet/README.md

 Exception: This is the error message.
 ```

-Often it’s the code that calls the function, not the function itself, that knows how to handle an expection.
+Often it’s the code that calls the function, not the function itself, that knows how to handle an exception.
 So you will commonly see a raise statement inside a function and the try and except statements in the code calling the function.

 ```python
 def box_print(symbol, width, height):